There are lots of SEO tools available to help with improving a website’s position in search engine results.

-As a starting point, use search engines such as Google, Bing, or Yahoo to see what comes up when you type in keywords, brand names, and so on.
-For example, typing your company into Google may bring up results that show your website, blog, Facebook page, Twitter account and so on.
+As a starting point, use search engines such as Google, Bing, or Yahoo to see what comes up when typing in keywords, brand names, and so on.
+Typing a company name into Google may bring up results that include the website, blog, Facebook page, Twitter account and so on.
 You can check which webpages Google and Yahoo currently index by entering ‘site:www.yoursite.com‘ into the search box.
 You should also make note of your competitors to see what they are doing well.

-Next I would suggest using Google’s Keyword Tool and looking at information such as ‘Global monthly searches, by volume’, ‘broad/exact/phrase match’, ‘local monthly searches’, and so on.
-Tutorials on how to use this tool can be found on YouTube.
+Use Google Adwords Keyword Research Tool to look at information such as ‘Global monthly searches, by volume’, ‘broad/exact/phrase match’, ‘local monthly searches’, and so on.
+Tutorials on how to use this tool are widely available on YouTube.

-Google Trends is a tool that shows you terms that a lot of people are currently searching for on Google which you can then use on your website to generate traffic.
+Google Trends is a tool that shows terms that a lot of people are currently searching for on Google.
+You can then use these terms on your own website to generate traffic.
 You can use it to find out whether or not a keyword is getting more or less popular.

-Google Alerts allow you to monitor important activities going on in your marketplace or niche.
+Google Alerts allows you to monitor important activities going on in a certain marketplace or niche.

-You can check your backlinks and the backlinks of competitors using tools such as Majestic SEO or Open Site Explorer.
+You can check backlinks, and competitors’ backlinks, using tools such as Open Site Explorer.

-Google Analytics can be used to check for website information such as crawl errors, which pages are viewed most, landing/exit pages, keywords, html suggestions (eg duplicate titles).
+Google Analytics is useful for checking website information.
+For example, it can check crawl errors, which pages are viewed most, landing/exit pages, keywords, html suggestions (eg duplicate titles).
 It can be used to see which are the most popular pages, where users are located and the devices they use.

 This article lists some of the other things that you can measure using Google Analytics.